kastle-lab/education-gateway/resources.md

 ### Personas

 - When it comes to organizing educational materials, personalization is key.
-Find more information about our **Persona** questionaire [here.](./resource-pages/persona-questionaire-readme.md)
+Find more information about our **Persona** Identification questionaire [here.](./resource-pages/persona-questionaire-readme.md)

 ### Open Knowledge Graph Curriculum